What is a Caregiver?

 Communicating with the Health Care Team

 Many cancer patients need help talking with their care providers due to age or illness.
-Sometimes it’s because of age or because of illness.
 In these cases, the caregiver steps in to help by listening, asking questions, and updating the team on how the patient is doing.
-Here are some simple steps caregivers can take to effectively have these vital conversations:

-Maintain notes of your appointments from the beginning.
+• Maintain notes of your appointments from the beginning.
 Treatment can be overwhelming, so keeping a record of what you’ve been told can help eliminate miscommunication and keep you focused.

-Ask questions.
-It’s the health care team’s job to help patients and loved ones understand the condition, its treatment, and potential side effects.
+• Ask questions.
+It’s the health care team’s job to help patients and loved ones understand the condition, its treatment and potential side effects.

 Importance Of Self-Care for Caregivers